parthchadha/parthchadha.github.io/_posts/2016-1-21-visual_attention.md

 To tackle above discussed issues, [1] introduces a concept of attention mechanism between encoder and decoder.

-To incorporate structured representation of input, we want encoder to return a set of vectors describing a spatial or temporal component of input.
+To incorporate structured representation of input, we want encoder to return a set of vectors describing the spatial or temporal component of input.
 We refer $c$ to as context set, which is composed of fixed size vectors.
 The number of vectors in each example may vary.
 $$
 c = {c\_{1}, c\_{2}, \dots, c\_{M}}